JacobJEdwards/interview-web-app/README.md

 - currently file not working
 - i need to create an upload handler, uploadd to server (new route). route returns file name. after filename is recieved, add the filename to the project post.

+**Kind of wish id just used vite with react router instead of remix as i find it overcomplicates**